N0RdmannFraN0Rge/IS-213/README.md

 ## Program Installation

-To install the different programs and get the code follow the [INSTALLATION.md](INSTALLATION.md) file.
+For instruction on how to build and run OpenRT locally, follow the [INSTALLATION.md](INSTALLATION.md) file.